hpi-swa-teaching/ChangesBrowser/packages/ChangesReloaded-Core.package/CRBrowser.class/README.md

 Instance Variables
 	changeListItems					OrderedCollection of CRChangeListItems
-	changeListSelectionIndex		Index of the currently selected Item in the ChangeList for viewing in detail
+	changeListSelectionIndex		Index of the currently selected item in the ChangeList for viewing in detail